Why write a post about the best places to travel to in Autumn now?

 Lake Bled, Slovenia

-Very excitingly, I have a weekend to Ljubljana planned for October.
+I visited Lake Bled in early October, and it was amazing!.
 Hence is it one of my best places to travel to in Autumn.
 One of the things I fully intend on doing when I am there is booking a day trip out to Lake Bled.
 I have longed to see the famous lake with it’s picturesque church in the middle.
 For me, the perfect time to see will be when the leaves are turning and the temperatures are slightly cooler.

 While I think the Lake will look beautiful all year round, resplendent in spring blooms or stunning under a blanket of snow.
 Taking a hike around the lake at this time of year is only going to make it more special.
 I am just hoping for one of those perfect crisp, clear autumn days.
 Although even if it is misty, I like to think it will add an air of mystery to the scenery.
 Plus the bonus of going in October is that, again, the summer crowds will have left meaning it will be that bit quieter.